Blaiseleo/Test/README.md

 * Next step, always remember to use the command "git init" on every project created, to keep track of changes made in project.

-* Moving forward, we need to also run "npm init" which is used to create the necessary packages needed in the project.
+* Moving forward, we need to run "npm init".
+This command is used to create the necessary packages needed in the project.

 * Next, we need to install npm, "npm install" (install npm the packages).